 In a nutshell, change management is a practice that guides organizational change from the stage of preparation to implementation and resolution.
 It involves actions an organization takes to adapt or change specific components such as company culture, technology, internal processes, systems, or corporate hierarchy.
 Generally, change management enables businesses to embrace change more effectively and efficiently while avoiding associated flops.

-6 STEPS IN THE CHANGE MANAGEMENT PROCESS
+6 STEPS FOR SUCCESSFUL CHANGE MANAGEMENT PROCESS

 Your organization is constantly dealing with change; hence, it is essential to develop a strategic change management process to minimize disasters that could impact your organization and employees.
 With that in mind, here are six critical steps to adopt when integrating change management in your organization.